AppleGreen Cottage

 salmon pink fabric cut into rectangles for making pillows

-4) Hem the two short edges.
+Hem the two short edges.
 Turn under each of the two short edges of the fabric by the finished hem amount, that is 1" (2.5cm) and press.
 Then open the pressed seam allowance and tuck the raw edge underneath into that fold.
 Like this:

-how to cover a pillow insert
+measuring fabric to cover a pillow insert

 It's a lovely hack that makes it easier than going the standard way.

-how to cover a pillow insert
+sewing machine foot showing how to sew a pillow insert

 5) Press and topstitch using a ⅜" (1 cm) seam allowance to catch the fold underneath.
 Backstitch at the beginning and end of the seam to reinforce it.